 At Newminster Middle School, we recognise the contribution of Physical Education and Sport to the health and well-being of our students.
 We believe that a personalised and varied Physical Education curriculum and extra-curricular opportunities have a positive impact on other areas in school such as attitude, concentration, behaviour, attendance and academic achievement.

 Our Primary School Sports Funding enables us to continue to extend our provision through employing additional sports professionals, entering into more sports competitions and allowing staff to access new resources and training to aid in the delivery of high quality Physical Education.
+It allows us to fund the transport and staffing costs to enable our students to attend these competitions and events.

 What is the Sports Premium?